rhizoome/git-darcs/README.md

 Options:
   -v, --verbose / -nv, --no-verbose
-  -w, --warn / -nw, --no-warn     Warn that repository will be cleaned -b, --base TEXT                 On first update import from (commit-ish) -s, --shallow / -ns, --no-shallow
+  -w, --warn / -nw, --no-warn     Warn that repository will be cleared -b, --base TEXT                 On first update import from (commit-ish) -s, --shallow / -ns, --no-shallow
                                   On first update only import current commit